What’s that one place in Amsterdam that’s different than all others? It is NDSM.

 The word Werf is Dutch and it translates into “wharf” in English.
 A wharf is a quayside area in which a ship may be moored to load and unload.

-Expect to see a lot of strange looking old shipyard tools here that are transformed into something arty or beautifully functional in another way.
+When you visit this former shipyard, expect to see a lot of strange-looking old shipyard tools that are transformed into something arty or beautifully functional in another way.

 Technically NDSM Plein is a neighborhood of Amsterdam.
 The word “Plein” means a square or a plaza.
 Honestly, NDSM isn’t just a typical neighborhood or a square, it is a vibrant social space.